• Skip to primary navigation

 chocolate dipped truffles on sheet pan

 Melt the chocolate in a double boiler or the microwave in 30-second intervals.
 I like using a double boiler because the hot water in the bottom helps to keep the chocolate soft longer.
+And I often dip lots of homemade candies while I'm working with melted chocolate anyway.

 (See this article for more tips on dipping truffles.)